What Is Cluster Feeding?

 Cluster feeding is very normal and something that all babies go through at some point.
 Infants may cluster feed in the evenings, before bedtime, and during times of growth spurts and developmental leaps.

-1) Hormone changes and milk flow.
+There are two main theories as to why cluster feeding happens more in the evenings: 1) Hormone changes and milk flow.
 We know that our milk-making hormones are higher in the morning and lower in the evening.
 There is also some thought that milk flow is slower later in the day.
-Slow flow at the breast can be very frustrating for babies, particularly younger infants.
+Slow flow at the breast can be very frustrating for babies, particularly younger infants.2) Overstimulation.
+Some medical professionals think that because of the infant’s immature nervous system, fussiness in the evening may be due to your baby being overwhelmed from the day’s activities.

 Cluster feeding can be frustrating, but this behavior is Normal.